modelica/ModelicaStandardLibrary/README.md

 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2).

 ## Development and contribution
-The devolopment is organised by the [Modelica Association](https://www.modelica.org/association).
+The development is organised by the [Modelica Association](https://www.modelica.org/association).

 You may report any issues by using the [Issue Tracker](../../issues).